bailey27/cppcryptfs/INSTALL.md

 nmake
 ```

-Then run "nmake install" to install it.
+Then run "nmake install_sw" to install into those directories specified above.

 ```
-nmake install
+nmake install_sw
 ```

 nmake install must be run from an elevated (administrator) command prompt in order for it to work.
 If you built OpenSSL from a non-elevated command prompt, then start an elevated one, cd to c:\git\openssl, and be sure to invoke vcvarsall.bat as shown above again in the elevated command prompt before running nmake install in it.